 London EC1V 0HB

-Louise Occomore-Kent is a Lecturer in Speech and Language Therapy (SLT) at City, University of London.
-She teaches pre- and post- registration SLT students on undergraduate and postgraduate programmes in the Division of Language and Communication Science, School of Health Sciences.
-She is Deputy Director for Professional Education and provides training for qualified SLTs to support students on clinical placements.
-Louise is Module Leader for SLM107 (Professional Studies) on the MSc Speech and Language Therapy programme.
-She lectures on the following modules:
+Louise teaches pre- and post- registration SLT students on undergraduate and postgraduate programmes in the Department of Language and Communication Science, School of Health and Psychological Sciences.
+Louise is Module Leader for the post-registration dysphagia module HCM023.
+She also teaches on the following modules:

-- SL2012/SLM102- Biomedical Science (Head and Neck anatomy and physiology/ tracheostomy/ laryngectomy)
+- SL2012/SLM102- Biomedical Science (Head and Neck anatomy and physiology/ tracheostomy/ laryngectomy/ head and neck cancer)

 Louise is a HCPC and RCSLT registered Speech and Language Therapist.
 She has been working with adults with communication and swallowing impairments since 2006, most recently specialising in head and neck cancer, oncology and ENT/ voice disorders since 2008 as well as clinical leadership and service management in her previous role as Clinical Lead for Head and Neck/ENT SLT at Barts Health NHS Trust.
 She continues to hold an honorary contract there, supporting students on clinical placements and provide training for staff including nasendoscopy training, laryngectomy and voice prosthesis management training.

 Louise has a research interest in novel models of SLT service delivery in head and neck cancer for which she was awarded an Innovation in Healthcare Award from Queen Mary, University of London and Barts Health NHS Trust.
-She is involved in a range of student research projects including cost effectiveness analysis of a novel SLT model of care, a web-based survey of independent dysphagia therapists and effectiveness of video resources for teaching voice techniques to students.
+She leads a range of student research projects in both her clinical area and in education.

 Louise is a member of the Voice and Head and Neck RCSLT Clinical Excellence Networks.
 She was previously committee secretary for the Adult Acquired Dysphagia Clinical Excellence Network (2010-2014).
-She is a member of the NIHR ENT SLT Subgroup.
+She is a member of the NIHR ENT SLT Subgroup (STENT).

 - MSc Speech and Language Sciences, University College London, United Kingdom, Sep 2004 – Aug 2006